 If you are still unsure, recheck every platform's features, and see what clicks for you.
-Deciding between limited and unlimited storage can be a first step to selecting a subscription.
+Deciding between limited and unlimited storage can be the first step in selecting a subscription.

 Once you get it going, check analytics regularly, and put reasonable effort into marketing and monetizing your podcast.

 My recommendation for a podcast host?
-Buzzsprout is the best, no doubts about it.
+Buzzsprout is the best, no doubt about it.